alexmama/hubiquitus-reference/README.md

 # The Hubiquitus Reference Guide

-## Table of contents
-TODO

-## The Hubiquitus actor engine
+## Technical design

-### Introduction to the actor model
+### Everything is an actor

+The Hubiquitus design follows the "everything is an actor" philosophy, meaning that every Hubiquitus programs are made of actors, thus complying with the [Actor Model](|http://en.wikipedia.org/wiki/Actor_model) paradigm.

-An actor is a form of lightweight computational entity that sequentially process incoming messages received on its inbox.
+**An actor is a form of lightweight computational entity that sequentially process incoming messages received on its inbox**

-Actors in Hubiquitus comply with the fundamental properties of an actor as defined by the [Actor Model](|http://en.wikipedia.org/wiki/Actor_model):
+Actors in Hubiquitus comply with the fundamental principles of an actor:

 * each actor has an **inbox**, a kind of FIFO queue into which other actors can post messages to be processed,
 * each actor has its proper **behavior** that is triggered sequentially for each message received in its inbox,